 He'd found her, John told him, almost in tears.

 The sergeant was soon joined by more police, along with Home Office pathologist, Professor J M Webster.
 Under the leadership of DI R Atkins of Monmouthshire CID they carefully explored the crime scene.

 Sylvina's body was partially clothed in stockings, shoes, and a plastic raincoat.
 Her head was covered with several items of clothing, and lay in a pool of blood.
 There were splashes of blood on her clothing and the walls, bloody footprints on the floor which didn't match any of the shoes in the home, and police were able to lift a bloody fingerprint from the black handbag found beside the body

 The pathologist confirmed her head injuries - consisting of 12 individual splittings of the scalp inflicted by a heavy spanner found at the scene - could have caused death.
 But so could the three stab wounds to the chest, with one passing through the heart, made by a dagger.
 (The weapon was later identified as a knife belonging to Sylvina's son, Anthony.)
-Then again, he also ruled that she could not have survived the 11 inches plus of child's coat sleeve which had been violently forced down her throat as a gag.
+Then again, he also ruled that she could not have survived the 11 inches plus of child's tunic sleeve which had been violently forced down her throat as a gag.
 Her other injuries included manual strangulation marks to the throat, a broken nose, two black eyes, bloodied lips, and expanses of bruising.

 Sylvina's watch had stopped at 4:30pm, and the pathologist determined the likely time of death was shortly before 4pm.
 A rolled up, unused condom was found on her left thigh.